VinaySobarad/nmap-and-port-scanner/README.md

 # nmap-and-port-scanner

-Here's a bsic nmap scanner and port scanner in python
+Here's a bsic Nmap scanner, Port scanner and a BannerGrabber in python